-Dry eye syndrome amongst Roaccutane patients is hugely uncommon, but in rare cases, one may experience extreme dryness over a long period.
+This is hugely common amongst Roaccutane patients, but in rare cases, one may experience extreme dryness over a long period of time

-While Roaccutane can cause a range of eye problems and affect your vision, most of the issues go away once treatment has stopped.
 You may also experience aching eyes as a result of some of the other effects that Roaccutane can have on your eyes.
-If you find that you have painful, aching eyes, you should speak to your doctor immediately to be sure this is not the result of a more severe condition.
+If you find that you have painful, aching eyes, you should speak to your doctor immediately to be sure this is not the result of a more severe condition

 How long does it take for Accutane side effects to go away?